Tony Martin (songwriter)

 Tony Martin is a country music songwriter who has had fifteen number-one hits as a songwriter.
 Among his compositions are "Third Rock from the Sun" by Joe Diffie, "Just to See You Smile" by Tim McGraw, "You Look Good in My Shirt" by Keith Urban, and "No Place That Far" by Sara Evans.

 Martin received a bachelor's degree from Brigham Young University (BYU) in 1986.
 His degree emphasized journalism, he was a reporter for "The Daily Journal" in Chicago after he graduated from BYU.
 His song "Baby's Gotten Good at Goodbye" was recorded by George Strait in 1988.
 Its success made Martin decide to go to Nashville.
 When he first moved there, he worked as a correspondent for The Tennessean to help support himself and his wife Amethea.

 In 2001, Martin signed an exclusive contract with Sony/ATV Music Publishing.

 He is the son of another Nashville-connected songwriter Glenn Martin.

-Martin is a member of Latter-day Saint.
-Among other callings in the LDS Church, he has served in the bishopric of a single members branch.
+Martin is a member of The Church of Jesus Christ of Latter-day Saints.
+Among other callings in the LDS Church, he has served in the bishopric of a single members branch and as a seminary teacher.